panzerdp/dmitripavlutin.com/content/posts/167-vue-props-destructure/index.md

 `const { count } = toRefs(props)` return an object having each property as a ref connected to the changes in `props`.
 The destructuring is safe because `count` is now a ref (reactive value).

-Inside `computed()`, the `count.value` is used to to access the prop value.
+Inside `computed()`, the `count.value` is used to access the prop value.

-I find this approach convinient when I need props as refs.
+I find this approach convenient when I need props as refs.
 For example, when I'd like to pass the prop as a reactive value to other [composables](https://vuejs.org/guide/reusability/composables.html#mouse-tracker-example): e.g. `useMyComposable(propAsRef)`.

-Otherwise I'd stick to the [previous approach](#2-solution-1-use-props-object) by using `props` object directly to access the props.
+Otherwise, I'd stick to the [previous approach](#2-solution-1-use-props-object) by using `props` object directly to access the props.

 ## 4. Conclusion

-Be aware that appling the destructuring `const { prop1, prop2 } = defineProps()` you loose the reactivity of props.
+Be aware that applying the destructuring `const { prop1, prop2 } = defineProps()` you lose the reactivity of props.

-There are mainly 2 approaches to solve the lost reactivity.
+There are mainly 2 approaches to solving the lost reactivity.

 The first one is to simply not destructure props, but rather access the props directly using a property accessor: `props.prop1`, `props.props2`.